73VW/Publishing-to-PyPI-with-pbr-and-Travis/README.en.rst

 ✔️ Your email address must be verified on pypi in order to upload a new project.
 Otherwise upload will be rejected.

-✔️Your tag version **MUST** be in the form [DIGIT.DIGIT.DIGIT].
+✔️ Your tag version **MUST** be in the form [DIGIT.DIGIT.DIGIT].
 Check https://docs.openstack.org/pbr/3.1.0/semver.html for more infos.

 ..
 Bibliographie: